-An outline of the statistical activity for the Commission through the end of fiscal year 2006 is shown in Table 1 immediately following this section.
+An outline of the statistical activity for the Commission through the end of fiscal year 2010 is shown in Table 1 immediately following this section.
 Graphic representations of the data are also presented in Figures 1 through 7 to further illustrate the activities of the Commission.

-In fiscal year 2006, according to Office of Court Administration records, approximately 3,638 judges were under the jurisdiction of the Commission.
+In fiscal year 2010, according to Office of Court Administration records, approximately 3,809 judges were under the jurisdiction of the Commission.
 Figure 1 illustrates the Texas judiciary by the total number of judges and by the number of judges in each category.
 Figure 2 shows the number and percentage of cases filed with the Commission against each judge type.
 Figure 3 shows the number and percentage of disciplinary actions taken by the Commission against each judge type.
-Of note in fiscal year 2006: district court judges accounted for 30% of the discipline issued by the Commission, as compared to 17% in fiscal year 2005 and 12% in fiscal year 2004, whereas disciplinary actions against justices of the peace declined to 29%, as compared to 50% in fiscal year 2005 and 61% in fiscal year 2004.
-Both groups continue to account for more than two-thirds of the cases filed each year.
+Of note in fiscal year 2010: justices of the peace received 16% of the complaints filed and accounted for 28% of all discipline issued by the Commission (a significant decrease over prior years).
+Disciplinary actions against district and appellate judges also decreased to 15% and 18% respectively.
+Although municipal court judges received only 8% of the complaints filed in fiscal year 2010, they accounted for 21% of all discipline issued by the Commission.
+Consistent with prior years, 44% of the cases filed in fiscal year 2010 were against district judges.

-Figure 4 illustrates by number and percentage the various sources of cases closed in fiscal year 2006.
-By the end of the year approximately 985 cases had been disposed.
-Nearly half of those cases were filed by civil litigants, their friends or family members, or by pro ses.
-Criminal defendants, including traffic defendants and inmates, accounted for a little more than one-third of the cases.
-Only 3% of the cases were filed anonymously and 1% were Commission-initiated.
-Figure 5 compares the number of cases filed with the number of cases disposed for fiscal years 2003 through 2006.
+Figure 4 illustrates by number and percentage the various sources of cases closed in fiscal year 2010.
+By the end of the year 1,290 cases had been disposed.
+Sixty-one percent (61%) of those cases were filed by civil litigants, their friends or family members, or by pro se (self-represented) litigants.
+Criminal defendants, including traffic defendants and inmates, accounted for approximately 28% of the cases.
+Four percent (4%) of the cases were filed anonymously and less than 1% were Commission-initiated.
+Figures 5a and 5b compare the number of cases filed with the number of cases disposed for fiscal years 2007 through 2010.

-Last year, 42 disciplinary actions were taken against Texas judges.
-The Commission disposed of 32 cases through public sanction, private sanction, orders of additional education or a combination of sanction with an order of additional education.
-In addition, 3 cases were disposed of through voluntary agreements to resign from office.
-Interim actions, such as suspensions, Amicus referrals, and formal proceedings, accounted for 7 of the disciplinary actions taken in fiscal year 2006.
-Additionally, 10 cases were resolved with a letter of caution to the judge and 11 cases were resolved after the judge took appropriate measures to correct the conduct that led to the filing of a complaint.
-A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2003 through 2006 is shown in Figure 6.
+Last year, 89 disciplinary actions were taken against Texas judges.
+The Commission disposed of 72 cases through public sanction, private sanction, orders of additional education or a combination of a sanction with an order of additional education.
+In addition, ten (10) cases were disposed of through voluntary agreements to resign from office.
+Interim actions, such as suspensions, Amicus referrals, and formal proceedings, accounted for seven (7) of the disciplinary actions taken in fiscal year 2010.
+Additionally, 64 cases were resolved with a letter of caution to the judge and 21 cases were resolved after the judge took appropriate measures to correct the conduct that led to the filing of a complaint.
+A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2007 through 2010 is shown in Figures 6a and 6b.

-Finally, of the 985 cases closed last year, approximately 58% alleged no judicial misconduct.
-Approximately 21% were dismissed after a preliminary investigation and approximately 21% were disposed of following a full investigation requiring a response from the judge.
-A comparison of initial, preliminary and full investigations conducted by the Commission in fiscal years 2003 through 2006 is shown in Figure 7.
+Finally, of the 1,290 cases closed last year, approximately 54% alleged no judicial misconduct.
+Approximately 26% were dismissed after a preliminary investigation and approximately 20% were disposed of following a full investigation requiring a response from the judge.
+A comparison of initial, preliminary and full investigations conducted by the Commission in fiscal years 2007 through 2010 is shown in Figures 7a and 7b.